Brian1011/list_manipulation_dart/README.md

 A brief explanation of each function is provided along with a dart code example.
 Incase of any issues, please raise an issue in the repository and I will get back to you as soon as possible.

-A Youtube playlist with some functions is available [here](https://www.youtube.com/watch?v=7ksgb4pqTao&list=PL50P5JG2-X3rz-GsihJ4PNncXBAv4NA8Z).
+A Youtube playlist with some of the functions explained is available [here](https://www.youtube.com/watch?v=7ksgb4pqTao&list=PL50P5JG2-X3rz-GsihJ4PNncXBAv4NA8Z).

 If you find this repository useful, please consider giving it a star.